-Finnvera draws up the consolidated financial statements, the parent company's financial statements, and half-year reports in keeping with the International Financial Reporting Standards (IFRS).
+Finnvera draws up the consolidated and parent company's financial statements, half-year report and interim management reports in keeping with the International Financial Reporting Standards (IFRS).
 The notes to the consolidated financial statements and the parent company's financial statements also comply with Finnish accounting and corporate law.

 The Finnvera Group's Annual Report, including the Report of the Board of Directors, the financial statements, the annual review, the corporate responsibility report and the Statement on the Corporate Governance and Steering System, is published in February.
 The half-year report for the period 1 January-30 June is published in August.
-From 2022, Finnvera will additionally publish interim management reports in May (Q1/2022) and November (Q3/2022).
-The Annual Report, the half-year report and the interim reports are published in Finnish and English.
+Finnvera additionally publishes its interim management statement Q1 in May and Q3 in November.
+The Annual Report, the half-year report and the interim management statements are published in Finnish and English.

-The auditor's task is, pursuant to the Auditing Act in force and in accordance with good auditing practice, to audit the company's financial statements, accounting records and governance, and to issue an auditor's report on the audit work conducted.
-In addition, it is the auditor's responsibility to read the Report of the Board of Directors and the Annual Report and consider whether any other information is materially inconsistent with the financial statements or knowledge obtained in the audit, or otherwise appears to be materially misstated.
-With respect to the Report of the Board of Directors, the auditors responsibilities also include considering whether the report of the Board of Directors has been prepared in accordance with the applicable provisions.
-Audit work encompasses the statutory auditing of subsidiaries belonging to the Finnvera Group.
+The auditor's task is, pursuant to the Auditing Act in force and in accordance with good auditing practice, to audit the company's financial statements, accounting records and governance, as well as to issue an auditor's report on the audit work conducted.

+In addition, it is the auditor's responsibility to read the Report of the Board of Directors and other information contained in the Annual Report as well as to consider whether any other information is materially inconsistent with the financial statements or knowledge obtained in the audit, or otherwise appears to be materially misstated.
+With respect to the Report of the Board of Directors, the auditors' responsibilities also include considering whether the report of the Board of Directors has been prepared in accordance with the applicable provisions.
+The auditors' work includes the statutory audit of Finnish Export Credit Ltd, a subsidiary of the Finnvera Group.